LEARNAcademy/syllabus/postgresql/queries.md

 ````

 ### ORDER BY
-You can order the result set of a query by adding an `ORDER BY` clause after the `WHERE` clause.
+We can order the result set of a query by adding an `ORDER BY` clause after the `WHERE` clause.

 ```sql
 SELECT name, population, governmentform